Alejandro-q99/Financial-APP/README.md

 - In order to run the the scrapper we most to run the current spiders.

-  - `scrapy crawl bonos -o bonos.json`
+  - `scrapy crawl bonos -o app/Data/bonos.json`
-  - `scrapy crawl bonos -o bonos.csv`
+  - `scrapy crawl bonos -o app/Data/bonos.csv`

 -------------------
 ## ANALISIS REQUISITOS